Bratteli--Vershik models and graph covering models: Stationary models and substitution subshifts

-In \cref{sec:link}, we have made some link between the Bratteli--Vershik model and our graph covering models.
-Nevertheless, it might be the case that the satisfactory normality condition on Bratteli--Vershik models should not be $\bl$-periodicity-regulation property.
-We believe to attain such perception, a different approach is needed, even if it uses graph coverings.
-In \cref{sec:substitution}, we only could give two examples for the better understanding of our graph coverings.
-Of course, there remains a lot to do on this topic.
-It might be the case that there exist a lot of substitutions that do not come from the way of flexible self-covers (see \cref{defn:stationary-flexible-graph-covering}).
-Further, we could not clarify the substitution dynamical systems that are canonically identical with $(\barX_1,\barf_1)$.
-The topological rank that had been found for homeomorphic Cantor minimal systems by Downarowicz and Maass in \cite{DOWNAROWICZ_2008FiniteRankBratteliVershikDiagAreExpansive} can be extended for all homeomorphic zero-dimensional systems.
-In this regard, we have not yet solved the next:
+Finally, at the end of this paper, we must note that the satisfactory regularity condition on the Bratteli--Vershik models may not be the $\bl$-periodicity-regulation property.
+It may be the case that the Bratteli--Vershikizability plays an important role in this.
+Many substitutions that do not arise from flexible self-covers may exist (see \cref{defn:stationary-flexible-graph-covering}).
+We could not clarify the substitution subshifts that are canonically identical to $(\barX_1,\barT)$ using a flexible self-cover.
+The topological rank that was determined for invertible Cantor minimal systems by Downarowicz and Maass in \cite{DOWNAROWICZ_2008FiniteRankBratteliVershikDiagAreExpansive} can be extended to all invertible zero-dimensional systems.
+In this regard, we have yet to answer the following question: